Difference Between Hardwood and Laminate

 Laminate wood flooring is comprised of composite wood that has been heated and pressed together.

 The laminate is then formed by placing a hardwood image over the composite wood and coating it.
-Not only are the components less expensive, but laminate wood installation costs around half as much as hardwood installation.
+The components are less expensive, and laminate wood installation costs around half as much as hardwood installation.
 Laminate flooring is difficult to repair.

 It may be possible to replace individual boards if you buy flooring that comes in individual sections and snaps together, however, the new piece may not match perfectly depending on sunlight and age.